Big Tech earnings will decide the fate of the stock market this week

 Microsoft

-Announcing Q4 FY 2022 earnings today at 2:30 PM PT.
+Announcing Q4 FY 2022 earnings today at 2:30 PM PT

 - What to watch for: Analysts are expecting Microsoft to show earnings growth, largely due to its burgeoning cloud computing business, Azure, according to the Wall Street Journal.
-There are signs of trouble, however, as PC sales have recently seen a big drop, and the growing strength of the U.S. dollar have made international sales less lucrative than in years past.
+There are signs of trouble, however, as PC sales have recently seen a big drop, and the growing strength of the U.S. dollar has made international sales less lucrative than in years past.
 Microsoft is also in the early stages of handling unionization efforts at Activision Blizzard, a video game company it recently acquired.
-That won’t have much or any impact on earnings, but is something that the company may address.
+That won’t have much or any impact on earnings, but it is something that the company may address.

 Meta

-Announcing Q2 2022 earnings tomorrow (July 27) at 2 PM PT.
+Announcing Q2 2022 earnings tomorrow (July 27) at 2 PM PT

 - What to watch for: Meta, the parent company of Facebook, WhatsApp, and Instagram (among others), has reliably delivered strong growth and revenues to investors for years.
 But it could be losing steam, and paired with a more difficult economic environment, it’s possible that investors could be in store for a disappointing earnings report.
 Last quarter, Meta reported a decline in users for the first time ever, and a leaked internal memo reported by Reuters last month showed that CEO Mark Zuckerberg has been warning employees to prepare for a deep economic downturn.
 Like Alphabet, Meta and its social media platforms are scrambling for ways to address growing competition from TikTok.